Scotlands Premier Equestrian Facility

 HORSESCOTLAND PERFORMANCE COACH OF THE YEAR 2023

-Sarah runs the family business at Strathearn Eventing living on site and is married to Alastair, a charted surveyor in Edinburgh.
-Our two sons James 19, and Rory 14 are both involved desinging and building cross country fences whilst helping to maintain with all aspects of grassland management.
-Both boys are keen competitors having represented Scotland in Working Hunter Pony and James now riding at Intermediate/3* level.
+Sarah runs the family business at Strathearn Eventing, lives on site, and is married to Alastair, a chartered surveyor in Edinburgh.
+Our two sons, James (21) and Rory (17), are both involved in designing and building cross country fences whilst helping to maintain with all aspects of grassland management.
+Both boys are keen competitors having represented Scotland in working hunter pony and James is now riding at Intermediate/3* level.

-Sarah has ridden since the age of two starting out with national success in working hunter pony – Champion Working Hunter Pony Royal International and numerous times Royal Highland and other county shows and representing Scotland in the BSPS Championships.
-Eventing started on Master Tilton winning the Pony Club Championships and representing the British Pony Three Day Event Team on three occasions winning team gold and bronze medals in Italy, Holland and Germany.
-Goosey Lucy represented Britain in Juniors winning in Ireland and competed Blair Castle International Horse Trails, whilst Dallamore, homebred advanced mare was a member of the Rural Riders winning team Gold after a successful career in the working hunter ring – Champion Royal Show and four times Blair Champion .
+Sarah has ridden since the age of two starting out with national success in working hunter pony – champion working hunter pony at Royal International and numerous times at the Royal Highland and other county shows, representing Scotland in the BSPS Championships.
+Eventing started on Master Tilton winning the Pony Club Championships and representing the British Pony Three Day Event Team on three occasions, winning team gold and bronze medals in Italy, Holland and Germany.
+Goosey Lucy represented Britain in Juniors, winning in Ireland and competed at Blair Castle International Horse Trails, whilst Dallamore, a homebred advanced mare, was a member of the Rural Riders winning team Gold after a successful career in the working hunter ring – champion Royal Show and four times Blair Champion.

-At the age of eighteen Sarah was third in the Bells Scottish Personality of The Year awards.
-A former pupil of Kilgraston, Sarah won the Schools Event Championships which subsequently kindled the beginning of the very popular Kilgraston Schools Competition.
+At the age of 18, Sarah was third in the Bells Scottish Personality of the Year awards.
+A former pupil of Kilgraston, Sarah won the Schools Event Championships, which subsequently kindled the beginning of the very popular Kilgraston Schools Competition.

-Sarah is well known for the production of young horses winning the Scottish Novice Championships several times with her prolific winner White Chief, one of the only horses to win a Young Event Horse Championship two years earlier at Thirlestane.
-Dallamore was third and highest placed mare at Burghley Young Event Horse Championships.
-Sarah obtained a BSc Hons in International Agriculture and Equine Business Management at The Royal Agricultural College, Cirencester.
+Sarah is well known for the production of young horses, winning the Scottish Novice Championships several times with her prolific winner White Chief, one of the only horses to win a Young Event Horse Championship two years earlier at Thirlestane.
+Dallamore was third and the highest placed mare at Burghley Young Event Horse Championships.
+Sarah obtained a BSc (hons) in International Agriculture and Equine Business Management at The Royal Agricultural College, Cirencester.

-Sarah is the ambassador for The British Eventing Howden Way Academy in Scotland with clinics taught around Scotland whilst developing the syllabus at home with use of the extensive facilities.
+Sarah is the ambassador for The British Eventing Howden Way Academy in Scotland, with clinics taught around Scotland whilst developing the syllabus at home with the use of the extensive facilities.

 Hazel England

-Hazel has over 60 years experience in producing horses and ponies for competition, a thorough knowledge of breeding lines and an exceptional eye for horse correctness and conformation.
-In addition, Hazel has a practical understanding of good equine husbandry and rehabilitaing horses.
-Hazel’s experience is recognised in the industry as she is frequently asked to Judge including at the Royal Highland Show the overall Supreme Animal.
+Hazel has more than 60 years of experience in producing horses and ponies for competition, a thorough knowledge of breeding lines and an exceptional eye for horse correctness and conformation.
+In addition, Hazel has a practical understanding of good equine husbandry and rehabilitating horses.
+Hazel’s experience is recognised in the industry as she is frequently asked to judge, including the overall supreme animal at the Royal Highland Show.